mephisto83/redquickbuilder/builder/README.md

 1. Create APIs
     1. Models that require management will need basic CRUD functionality
     1. Depending on which Agents can interact, different methods need generation.
+1. Update Post Authenticate Data Chain to go to the HomePage/Dashboard.
+"Select Target Screen"